semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 project will time out in 20 minutes and 10 seconds:

     sem debug project deployment --duration 20m10s

-### sem init example

-As `sem init` can be used without any command line arguments, you can execute it as follows from the root directory of a GitHub repository that resides on your local machine:

-    sem init

-If a `.semaphore/semaphore.yml` file already exists in the root directory of a GitHub repository, `sem init` will keep that `.semaphore/semaphore.yml` file and continue its operation.
-If there is no `.semaphore/semaphore.yml` file, `sem init` will create one.

-If you decide to use `--project-name`, then you can call `sem init` as follows:

-    sem init --project-name my-own-name

-The previous command creates a new Semaphore 2.0 project that will be called `my-own-name`.

-Using `--repo-url` with `sem init` is much trickier because you should know what you are doing.

 ## Working with notifications